-Las Vegas was a sports town long before the Golden Knights came around.
+Las Vegas was a sports town long before the Golden Knights or Raiders came around.
 That’s because there’s always a betting window eager to take a wager.
 Whether it’s football, baseball, basketball or ultimate fighting, the best sports bars in Vegas always have their doors open with specials ready to go — including a few outdoor sports bars — to enjoy all the action.

 Tap Sports Bar